Due to the current COVID-19 pandemic, the Junior Naturalists Club will run a modified program for the 2022-2023 year until further notice.

 The themes for meetings and trips are natural history oriented — the emphasis is on investigation and fun!
 Hands-on activities, games and discussions are used to reflect the topic of each meeting.
 Club members are encouraged to keep up their natural history interests over the summer months.
 The Roland Beschel Prize and the Nan Yeomans Prize are presented once a year to junior naturalists who complete nature projects.
 The Stirrett Scholarship is available each year to a worthy junior naturalist to attend a nature camp.

 Summer Projects.
-Projects completed over the summer will be due October 25
+Projects completed over the summer will be due by the end of October.

 - Roland Beschel Prize.
 This prize is for a project done over the summer.
 A collection or observing and recording something in nature are suitable